-In the wilds of northern Sonoma County, California, and the shadow of Mount Saint Helena lies thousands of acres of protected lands.
-The gateway to this natural landscape is Audubon Canyon Ranch’s newest sanctuary, the Modini Mayacamas Preserves.
-The preserves total 3,000 acres and sit on the slopes of the Mayacamas Mountains above Highway 128 in the Alexander Valley.
+In the shadow of Mount Saint Helena lies thousands of acres of protected lands.
+The gateway to this natural landscape is Audubon Canyon Ranch’s Modini Preserve.
+The preserve totals 3,000 acres and sit on the slopes of the Mayacamas Mountains above Highway 128 in the Alexander Valley.

-A favorite spot for birding, the Modini Mayacamas Preserves are traversed by Pine Flat Road, a public county road that meanders through the preserves allowing visitors to enjoy the views and birdwatch from roadside pullouts anytime without appointment.
+A favorite spot for birding, the Modini Preserve is traversed by Pine Flat Road, a public county road that meanders through the Preserve allowing visitors to enjoy the views and birdwatch from roadside pullouts anytime without appointment.
 Please drive very cautiously, this is a one-lane winding road with very limited sight lines.

 Steep, Wild Country, No Facilities, No Pets

 All hikes are offered by fee or suggested donation of $20 per person ($15 per ACR member/student, under age 18 free).
 Register online at Eventbrite.
-Fees and contributions support the preservation, education and conservation science programs of Audubon Canyon Ranch.
+Contributions support the preservation, education and conservation science programs of Audubon Canyon Ranch.
 All donations are greatly appreciated!

-In order to hike independently on the Modini Mayacamas Preserves, ACR asks that you attend an Access Orientation session, which will qualify you for future hiking adventures.
-The orientation sessions are outdoors, so bring a chair or cushion to sit on if you like.
+In order to hike independently on the Modini Preserve, ACR asks that you attend an Access Orientation session, which will qualify you for future hiking adventures.
+The orientation takes place outdoors, so bring a chair or cushion to sit on if you like.
 There is no hiking during the orientation, but you are welcome to stay afterwards to hike independently.
-See the online calendar for access orientations.
+See the online calendar for Access Orientations.

-The Modini Mayacamas Preserves Stewards provide essential hands-on assistance to our land management team, including trail maintenance, invasive plant removal, native plant propagation, and other special projects.
-Come learn more about the preserves by getting your hands dirty!
+The Modini Preserve Stewards provide essential hands-on assistance to our land management team, including trail maintenance, invasive plant removal, native plant propagation, and other special projects.
+Come learn more about the Preserve by getting your hands dirty!

 - David Self